liebig/cron/README.md

 ### Laravel 4

-1. Add `"liebig/cron": "dev-master"` to your `/path/to/laravel/composer.json` file at the `"require":` section (Find more about composer at http://getcomposer.org/)
+1. Add `"liebig/cron": "dev-main"` to your `/path/to/laravel/composer.json` file at the `"require":` section (Find more about composer at http://getcomposer.org/)
 2. Run the `composer update liebig/cron --no-dev` command in your shell from your `/path/to/laravel/` directory
 3. Add `'Liebig\Cron\CronServiceProvider'` to your `'providers'` array in the `/path/to/laravel/app/config/app.php` file
 4. Migrate the database with running the command `php artisan migrate --package="liebig/cron"`